nealey/homepage/content/blog/2023/10-28-your-first-train-trip/index.md

 I particularly relish getting stuck in Portland or Chicago: both have big ol' downtown areas full of interesting things.

-If you're delayed overnight,
-Amtrak will put you up in a hotel.
-But you're not required to rush to the hotel immediately and watch TV!
-You can get there whenever you like, and do some touring.

 If you have a big suitcase to drag around, exploration before you get to the hotel is not a viable option.
 And you may find the hotel isn't anywhere interesting.